-- 3. SAIT will take reasonable measures to make students aware of the standards of academic integrity with which students must comply.
-These measures might include, for instance, discussing academic integrity standards at student orientation events or during the first week of a course, collaborating with the SAIT Students' Association (Saitsa) on student-focused academic integrity events, building academic integrity awareness activities into courses, providing mandatory or optional academic integrity modules for students, etc. - 4.
-In determining whether academic misconduct has occurred, it is not necessary to show that a student obtained an academic advantage or benefit.
-Some acts of academic misconduct may not actually give a student an academic advantage or benefit. - 5.
-A student is assumed not to have committed an act of academic misconduct unless the contrary is established.
-Decisions are based on the balance of probabilities. - 6.
-If several students are involved in an alleged act of academic misconduct, each student will be treated individually in accordance with this procedure, unless otherwise authorized by the Office of Community Conduct. - 7.
-A student who assists or colludes with someone in an act or an attempted act of academic misconduct has committed academic misconduct. - 8.
+- 7. A student who assists or colludes with someone in an act or an attempted act of academic misconduct has committed academic misconduct. - 8.
 A student who attempts to commit academic misconduct will be subject to the same consequences and sanctions as if the act had occurred. - 9.
 An employee referred to in this procedure may delegate authority to take the steps set out in this procedure. - 10.
 The timelines set out in this procedure are considered necessary for the fair disposition of hearings.
 However, there may be circumstances where timelines need to be adapted or extended, as determined by the Office of Community Conduct in consultation with stakeholders. - 11.
 Confidentiality will be maintained to the extent practicable and appropriate under the circumstances and as permitted by law.
 SAIT may be required to report an act of academic misconduct to an external regulatory or accrediting body, or to an external body where SAIT is administering an evaluation or assessment on behalf of that external body. - 12.
 An act of student misconduct may breach more than one SAIT procedure and/or amount to a civil or criminal law matter.
 SAIT has the right to address student academic misconduct under another procedure and/or to refer the matter to the appropriate civil or criminal authority. - 13.
 Instructors may use plagiarism detection software.
 See Schedule E Use of Text-Matching Software Guiding Principles, an Associated Document to this procedure, for further information. - 14.
-Notices and letters to students will be sent by e-mail to the student's SAIT email address and the student's preferred email address as per SAIT's student database, or in hard copy by courier or by registered mail, or faxed, or physically handed to the student in a witness's The official controlled version of this document is held in the Board of Governors Office.

-presence.
-Notices and letters shall include a link to the online copy of this procedure.
+Notices and letters to students will be sent by e-mail to the student's SAIT email address, or in hard copy by courier or by registered mail, or physically handed to the student in a witness's presence.
+Notices and letters shall include information on where the student can locate the online copy of this procedure.
 A student is presumed to have received an email sent to the student's e-mail address unless the student is able to prove otherwise.

+email sent to the student's e-mail address unless the student is able to prove otherwise.

-- 15. Meetings and hearings under this procedure are not open to the public (i.e. are "in camera") and shall not be recorded or transcribed. - 16.
-The use of artificial intelligence tools and their implications for academic integrity is set out in Schedule F Use of Artificial Intelligence Tools in Teaching and Learning, an Associated Document to this procedure.
+15. Meetings and hearings under this procedure are not open to the public (i.e. are "in camera") and shall not be recorded or transcribed.

+16. The use of artificial intelligence tools and their implications for academic integrity is set out in Schedule F Use of Artificial Intelligence Tools in Teaching and Learning, an Associated Document to this procedure.